brontosaurusrex/brontosaurusrex.github.io/_posts/2016-02-23-video-review-of-the-sony-pxw-fs7.md

 1. Is my editing monitor LUT friendly? (research)
 1. How expensive are the cards?
 (In my case I need just one or two to cover about 1 hour of recording)
 1. Storage
-**XQD memory cards, probably 3 x 32GB is what I need for an hour of XAVC-I.**
+**XQD memory cards, probably 3 x 32GB is what I need for an hour of XAVC-I.** < That alone comes in about 900 eur, ups.
 1. canon mic inputs?
 **Yes, two.**
 1. What is in the box?